aovladi/FMMC/README.md

 ### Multi-Objective optimization

-To find a pareto-optimal solution run
+To find a pareto-optimal solution run <br>
 ```
 python find_best_point.py --dir=<LOCATION_TO_CSV> --beta=<beta_value> --subject=<subject_number> --dataset=<Tamil|ActRec>
 ```

 This will print average accuracy, evenness index, and F_beta for 3 points: start and end points of a curve, as well as the pareto-optimal point.